 - Polar fleece

 Polar fleece is sturdy (as fabrics go), has a nice touch of stretchiness when playing, and can be easily machine washed for a drool refresh.
-See our post on weaving a square tug toy for more info including alternative fabrics, preparation, and sizing.

-Basic Square Box Knot Tugs vs. Simple Spiral Tugs
+Simple Square Tugs vs. Simple Spiral Tugs

-A basic square box knot dog tug toy is simple, sturdy, and good looking.
+A basic square (box) knot dog tug toy is simple, sturdy, and good looking.
 If you weave evenly, the toy will be squarish, as you would expect from a straight box knot, with uniform bands of colour down the sides.
 These bands (if you are using different colours) come from your chosen four fabric strips, with left/right alternating beside top/bottom throughout the length of the toy.

 Simple spirals, in whichever weaving method you choose (more on that below) rotate the position of the strands.
 As the layers of the tug build up, this creates either a spiral appearance (four strands, two alternating pairs of the same colour) or a uniform speckle (four strands of different colours).
 The body of the tug also has a rounder shape rather than square.